HazyResearch/deepdive/doc/walkthrough-mention.md

 "
 {% endhighlight %} -->

-Let's tell DeepDive to use our first extractor, by adding the following lines into `deepdive.extraction.extractors` block in `application.conf`, which should be present in the template:
+Let's create our first extractor in DeepDive, by adding several lines into `deepdive.extraction.extractors` block in `application.conf`, which should be present in the template:

     deepdive {
       ...
       # Put your extractors here
       extraction.extractors {

+        # Extractor to extract people mentions:
         ext_people {

+          # An input to the extractor is a row (tuple) of the following query:
-          input: """
+          input           : """
                             SELECT  sentence_id, words, ner_tags
                             FROM    sentences
                             """

+          # output of extractor will be written to this table:
           output_relation : "people_mentions"

+          # This user-defined function will be performed on each row (tuple) of input query:
           udf             : ${APP_HOME}"/udf/ext_people.py"

+          # This script will be executed once, before the extractor runs:
           before          : ${APP_HOME}"/udf/clear_table.sh people_mentions"

+          # This script will be executed once, after the extractor runs:
           after           : ${APP_HOME}"/udf/fill_sequence.sh people_mentions mention_id"
         }
         # ... (more extractors to add here)